-Step 5: Serve and enjoy!
-The shrub is ready to use after 1 week and can be enjoyed as-is with soda water or in cocktails.
+Step 6: Serve and enjoy!
+The shrub is ready to use after 1 week and can be enjoyed as-is with soda water, a craft beverage or in cocktails.
 Enjoy!

 - What to do with the leftover berries - Either discard the macerated berries or toss them in a pot of simmering water and sugar to make blueberry and basil simple syrup.